+- 1. Toniell R. Erickson

+- 2. Emily E. Marzewski

+- 3. Molly E. McConnell

-E. The Board approved the following Support Staff to be hired for the 2017 Extended School Year Program(s).
-Compensation for new employees will be set at \$16.36 -\$19.40 per hour depending on experience and educational degree plus benefits (FICA & Retirement).
+- E. Administration recommends approval of the following Support Staff to be hired for the 2017 Extended School Year Program(s).
+Compensation for new employees will be set at \$16.36 - \$19.40 per hour depending on experience and educational degree plus benefits (FICA & Retirement).
 Regular hourly employees will be paid at their current Instructional Assistant hourly rate.
 Funding will be from the 2016-2017 IDEA Funds.